Academics

 Grade 7 Program

 In seventh grade students are beginning to take on a leadership role in the school.
 Seventh graders pair with first graders as part of our buddy program.
-The buddies do many things together, including attending weekly and school masses and assisting them when they lead a school- wide food collection for the Food Pantry for the Thanksgiving Prayer Service.
+The buddies do many things together, including attending school masses and doing projects together.
 Providing opportunities in leadership gives the older students lessons in responsibility, while giving the younger students a sense of belonging.
-The highlight of the buddy experience is when they collaborate to write and illustrate a book.
-The creative process culminates with an Authors’ Picnic in June where they share their stories with their families and each other.

 Students in grade 7 are expected to take more ownership of their academic progress.
 They are held to a higher standard in preparedness for class and in the development of work habits.
 To this end they will direct their own parent/ teacher/ student conference.
 Seventh grade becomes a real pivotal point in their middle school development.

 Seventh graders are eligible for membership in the National Junior Honor Society (NJHS) if they meet the criteria.
-This is in addition to the many other student organizations available such as Faith in Action Team (FIAT), Student Council, Math Team, Poetry Club, Choir, Basketball, Cheerleading, Golf, and Running Club.
-Students are encouraged to bring their interests to the school by requesting permission to form new clubs and groups which may reflect the needs of the current student body.
+This is in addition to the many other student organizations available such as Faith in Action Team (FIAT), Student Council, Choir, Drama Club, Basketball, Cheerleading, Golf, etc. Students are encouraged to bring their interests to the school by requesting permission to form new clubs and groups which may reflect the needs of the current student body.

 Problem-solving and test-taking strategies are built into the curriculum, enhancing students’ critical thinking skills and their performance on standardized tests.